Jaydeep8/Design-and-Optimization-of-CMOS-inverter-in-Cadence-Virtuoso/README.md

 # Introduction

 The CMOS inverter is the fundamental building block of nearly every digital integrated circuit.
-By complementarily pairing an NMOS pull-down network with a PMOS pull-up network, it provides:
 -	It converts logic “1” to “0” and vice-versa, enabling Boolean functionality for larger logic gates and sequential elements.
 -	In steady states one transistor is always off, so static current ideally approaches zero, which makes it power-efficient.